Chomenor/ioef-cmod/new-filesystem-design.md

 - basemod_or_current_mod_dir: Prioritizes current_mod_dir (which generally corresponds to fs_game) and basemod over other mods.

-- dll_over_qvm: Prioritzes game dlls over qvms, but does not apply to dlls that are in inactive mod dirs.
-This rule is intentionally defined ahead of the system_paks rule to emulate the original q3 behavior where a game dll in baseq3 overrides the ID paks.
-Note that this rule only applies if vm_game, vm_cgame, or vm_ui is set to 0 (VMI_NATIVE), as otherwise dlls will not be part of the query.

 - system_paks: Prioritizes the system paks (e.g. pak0-pak8.pk3 in the case of Quake 3) which are defined by hash in fspublic.h.

 - current_map_pak: Prioritizes the pak, if any, where the current map was loaded from.
 That value is stored under current_map_pk3 in fs_main.c.

-- inactive_mod_dir: De-prioritizes resources from inactive mod dirs; i.e. random mod dirs that are not com_basepath, basemod, or the current mod dir.
+- inactive_mod_dir: De-prioritizes resources from inactive mod dirs; i.e. random mod dirs that are not com_basegame, basemod, or the current mod dir.

 - downloads_folder: De-prioritizes resources from paks within a "downloads" folder.

 - shader_over_image: Prioritizes explicit shaders over default shader images.
 Note the placement behind the system_paks, current_map_pak, inactive_mod_dir, and downloads_folder rules, as those are cases where it is desirable to let images override shaders.

+- dll_over_qvm: Prioritizes game dlls over qvms.
+Note that this rule is only relevant if vm_game, vm_cgame, or vm_ui is set to 0 (VMI_NATIVE), as otherwise dlls will not be part of the query.

 - direct_over_pk3: Prioritizes resources directly on disk (i.e. not in a pk3) over ones in a pk3.

 - pk3_name_precedence: Handles the alphabetical precedence of pk3s.
 Paks with names starting with z have higher precedence than those starting with a.
+The exact character precedence is defined in get_string_sort_table in fs_misc.c.

 - extension_precedence: Prioritizes tga files over jpg, wav over mp3, etc. The actual order is determined by the order in the query, so refer to the order the extensions are listed in shader_or_image_lookup and fs_sound_lookup.

-- source_dir_precedence: Prioritizes the source dirs (e.g. homepath, basepath, etc.).
-The write directory has first priority, other directories are prioritized according to the order they appear in the fs_dirs cvar.
+- source_dir_precedence: Prioritizes the source dirs (e.g. homepath, basepath, etc.) according to their position in fs_sourcedirs.

 - intra_pk3_position: Prioritizes resources with a higher offset in the pk3 file, to support existing conventions for shaders defined multiple times in different shader files within the same pk3.